July 04, 2020

 /apps/aemtutorials/components

-and create a new folder named “content”./apps/aemtutorials/components/content
+in CRXDE and create a new folder named content./apps/aemtutorials/components/content

 /apps/aemtutorials/components/content/text

-and delete everything in it.Paste the following code in the text.html
+and delete everything in it.text.html

 <sly data-sly-call="${template.placeholder @ isEmpty=!properties.text}" />